OfficeDev/Microsoft-Teams-Samples/samples/outgoing-webhook/csharp/README.md

 > Note these instructions are for running the sample on your local machine, the tunnelling solution is required because

+1) Create an outgoing webhook

+1. Select the appropriate team and select Manage team from the (•••) drop-down menu.
+2. Choose the Apps tab from the navigation bar.
+3. From the window's lower right corner select Create an outgoing webhook.
+4. In the resulting popup window complete the required fields:
+    - Name - The webhook title and @mention tap.
+    - Callback URL - The HTTPS endpoint that accepts JSON payloads and will receive POST requests from Teams.
+    - Callback URL should be like: <ngrokurl>/api/Sample or  yourappsiteurl/api/Sample
+    - Description - A detailed string that will appear in the profile card and the team-level App dashboard.
+    - Profile Picture (optional) an app icon for your webhook.
+    - Select the Create button from lower right corner of the pop-up window and the outgoing webhook will be added to the current team's channels.
+    - The next dialog window will display an [Hash-based Message Authentication Code](https://security.stackexchange.com/questions/20129/how-and-when-do-i-use-hmac/20301) security token that will be used to authenticate calls between Teams and the designated outside service.
+This token in used in `AuthProvider.cs`.
+    - If the URL is valid and the server and client authentication tokens are equal (i.e., an HMAC handshake), the outgoing webhook will be available to the team's users.

 1) Clone the repository
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git